liridonloku/fatura/README.md

 ## Known issues

-- Due to security certificate requirements, a yearly payment (that I can't afford is necessary).
+- Due to security certificate requirements, a yearly payment (that I can't afford) is necessary.
 Therefore the app can't be installed on MacOS, and it displays a security risk message when installing on Windows.

 <br>